b0-n0-b0/Computer-Engineering/SECOND_YEAR/FIRST_SEMESTER/SystemNetworkHaking/OralQuestions.md

 - #### Dynamic libraries
     - Why use them
     - What does the loader do
-    - What is in the GOT
+    - What is in the GOT, who builds it and who populates it
+    - How can an attacker exploit it
     - What happen with lazy binding?
 What is it in the relative GOT entry
     - How can we exploit this?
 (GOT not write protected --> redirect code)
     - If there is full RELRO reading the GOT is still usefull? (yes, you can still leak address to defeat ASLR)